Aryansh-kr/Aryansh-kr/README.md

 - Open Source Contributions: I believe in the collaborative spirit of open source.
 Actively contributing to projects that make a positive impact is my way of giving back to the community.

+- Core Electronics: I have interest in Digital Electronics and also exploring Analog Electronics.

 🌱 Currently Learning:
 -
 I'm on a perpetual journey of growth.
-Currently, I'm honing my skills in web development, aiming to expand my expertise and contribute to cutting-edge projects.
+Currently, I'm honing my skills in web development, aiming to expand my expertise and contribute to cutting-edge projects ,also in core i am exploring Analog Electronics and STA in digital Electronics.

 💞 Looking to Collaborate On:
 -